XML RSS

 That's it!
 That is how to make compost properly.
 If you read lots of gardening books you will come across lots of ways of making compost but they will all incorporate most if not all the principles outlined above.

-Here below is a little about using compost effectively.
+Here below is a little about choosing a good compost bin.

 Using your compost